THIS EXPEDITION IS NOW FULL AND CLOSED TO ENROLLMENT. CHECK BACK IN OCTOBER FOR 2020’s EXPEDITIONS.

 Overview: This expedition takes us to remote places.
 We explore wildness firsthand by venturing off trail to discover how Earth influences our intellectual perceptions and our sense of the divine.
 On this trip, students can take advantage of six CORE credits.
-With Dr. Leon Chartrand as our wilderness guide, we drink from ice cold streams, go bear-tracking in the Teton and Absaroka Wilderness, venture on wolf howls in the Washakie Wilderness and hold evening storytelling by campfires on a mountain ridge our alongside a river under an awe-inspiring Wyoming night sky.
+With Dr. Leon Chartrand and Dr. Adam Konopka as our wilderness guides, we drink from ice cold streams, learn how to fly-fish world-renowned trout streams, track bears in the Teton and Absaroka Wilderness, raft the Snake River Canyon, hike in spectacularly majestic places, and hold evening storytelling by campfires alongside rivers under an awe-inspiring Wyoming night sky.

 Credits: 6 CORE Credit Hours.
 THEO 388: "Wilderness & Religious Imagination" (counts as THEO 200, Theo Perspectives, ER/S, Enviro Science, Peace Studies, Gen Humanities or Free electives) and PHIL 200: "Wilderness & Environmental Philosophy" (counts as PHIL 200 Phil Perspectives or Free elective).